 The Keeney Ballroom is a perfect location for your wedding reception, ceremony or a larger business or corporate meeting.
 All of the meeting rooms can be set lecture style and training tables or 48” rounds are available for writing workshops.
-Keeney Memorial is equipped with slide and overhead projectors, screens, flip charts, mike stands and podiums.
+Keeney Memorial is equipped with a digital projector, retracting screen, flip charts, mike stands, and podiums.
 Wireless internet access is also available.
 Please call Claudia Ale at (860) 529-7161 to learn of upgrades in our technology offerings or send her an e-mail here.

 Keeney Ballroom is handsomely appointed with generous windows, graceful chandeliers, and a gleaming Steinway baby grand piano.
-Our comfortable padded chairs are color coordinated to the attractively patterned roman shades.
 The Keeney Ballroom now offers a new state of the art sound system featuring Bose speakers along with a retractable projector and screen.
 This is an ideal space for large training sessions and business meetings.
 Groups from 50 to 200 enjoy business dinners and seminars, dances, weddings, family receptions, and other gala events in this 60’ x 30’ ballroom.